IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 # Click-Thru demonstration
 -----------------------------

  Use the click-thru demonstration to practice the provisioning process.
-The fields that require a text entry (for example Provider Virtual Data Center name) are pre-populated in the click-thru demonstration.
+The fields that require a text entry (for example Provider Virtual Data Center name) are automatically populated in the click-thru demonstration.

 !!!
 Note "Navigation in the click-thru demonstration."